OKBF Rules and Guidelines 2018

 4. Tackle and Equipment

-v.
+i.
 Human or natural power propulsion is the only form allowed.
-This includes, but is not limited to paddles, peddle drive systems, sails, fins, etc. No electric powered motors are allowed for propulsion.
+This includes, but is not limited to paddles, pedal drive systems, sails, fins, etc. No electric powered motors are allowed for propulsion unless approved by Aaron for use with disability or otherwise.

-vii.
-GoPro’s are encouraged during competition, and we ask that you submit your videos to Oregon Kayak Bass Fishing for use and editing.
-Go Pro’s cannot be used as a form of catch submission.
+ii.
+GoPro’s or personal action cameras are encouraged during competition, and we ask that you submit your videos to Oregon Kayak Bass Fishing for use and editing.
+Go Pro’s or other fisheye style lenses cannot be used as a form of catch submission.

 i.
-Cash or otherwise determined prizes will be awarded as follows:
+Entry Fee funds will be distributed as follows:

 iii.
 Other prizes such as non cash donations will be distributed as seen fit by the series.

 iv.
 In the event that NO fish are caught during a day of competition, the money will roll over to the next tournament.
-In the event that no fish are caught on the last regular season tournament event, the money will roll over to the classic (if one is scheduled.
-The first year or two may not have a classic).
+In the event that no fish are caught on the last regular season tournament event, the money will roll over to the “OKBF Classic”.
 In the event that no fish are caught during the classic, the money will be evenly distributed to each entrant in the classic.
-Any non cash prizes will be raffled off.
+Any non cash prizes will be raffled off at random.

 v.
 In the event of a tie in any place standing, the winner of the place standing will be determined by their longest fish.
 This will continue to second, third, fourth and fifth fish.
 If identical limits are caught, then a coin toss will determine the place standing.